 - In a large bowl, add the almond flour, sorghum flour, brown rice flour, tapioca starch, icing sugar and brown sugar.

-- With a fork, mash the butter into the psyllium husk and egg white, then add this mixture into the flour and sugar.
-Work the wet ingredients into the flour with your hands to incorporate everything well.
+- Add about 1/4 of the flour mixture and beat it into the psyllium and egg mixture.
+Fold in the remaining flour and then mix the dough until there is no loose flour.
 The mixture will seem too dry at first, but the butter will work its way into the flour and the sugars and it will easily form into a ball.

 - Cut out another piece of parchment paper and liberally dust it with flour.
 Using a rolling pin, roll out the dough to about 1/4 inch thick, then use cookie cutters to cut out the dough.
 Using a spatula transfer the cookies to the parchment paper on the baking sheet.